apace100/origins-docs/docs/entity_conditions/air.md

 [Entity Condition](../entity_conditions.md).

-Checks how much breath / air / bubbles the player has at the moment.
+Checks how much breath / air / bubble the player has at the moment.
+For each bubble, there are 30 ticks, making the max value of the breath / air / bubble bar 300 ticks.
+(15 seconds)

 Type ID: `origins:air`